fgnt/lazy_dataset/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/fgnt/lazy_dataset/blob/master/LICENSE)

 Lazy_dataset is a helper to deal with large datasets that do not fit into memory.
-It allows to define transformations that are applied lazy, (e.g. a mapping function to read data from HDD).
+It allows to define transformations that are applied lazily, (e.g. a mapping function to read data from HDD).
 When someone iterates over the dataset all transformations are applied.